A Poetic Blast from the Recent Past…

 with each question she asks.

-Dabbling in decoratives is an emerging obsession.
-I love having a go at This, That and the Other. . . tackling projects that tickle my fancy, hoarding costumes (for the "Someday" that I own a dress-up tea-house for grown-ups) and hosting themed parties whenever I am not immersed in teaching French to high school students or slaving away my evenings as a graduate student.
+Dabbling in decoratives is an ongoing obsession.
+I love having a go at This, That and the Other. . . tackling projects that tickle my fancy, hoarding costumes (for the "Someday" that I own a dress-up tea-house for grown-ups) and hosting themed parties whenever I am not immersed in teaching French and Writing to high school students.
 In the interest of full transparency, there's something serious you should know: I overuse the ellipsis . . . frequently.
 Embarassingly enough, it seems to be the punctuation that best captures my stream of thought as it flits off of one subject and towards the next!

 Leave a Reply